in-person strings intensive (IPSI)

 Will you have a wait list?

 Yes, we will hold a small wait list, in the chance someone withdraws or becomes sick.
-If you are taken off the wait list less than two weeks before the start of the program, tuition will be reduced.

 You will be asked to accept or deny your spot on the wait list in order to facilitate a strong list.

 Applications for IPSI close March 15, and you will hear back by March 25.

 Once accepted, you will have one week to accept or decline.
 If you choose to accept, we encourage you to purchase your airline ticket or arrange travel as soon as possible.
 You will be required to pay half the amount of tuition as a deposit when you accept.
 The second half of tuition is due two weeks prior to the start of the Intensive.

 You will have until two weeks prior to the start of the Intensive to withdraw.
 If you choose to withdraw for any reason, you will not receive your tuition deposit back, and will be asked to find a replacement.

 For other backup plans such as Intensive cancellation, see question below.

 What are the backup plans?